car accident trauma

 Emotional / Psychological Shock and Post-traumatic Stress

 Psychological shock after a car accident may be a reaction to your own injury or injury to a loved one, particularly a child or spouse who you were unable to protect.
-Even a bystander who witnessed a particularly catastrophic car accident may be traumatized by what he or she saw.
+Even bystanders who witnessed a particularly catastrophic car accident may be traumatized by what they saw.

 • Repetitive and intrusive worrying thoughts or memories related to the event